-Young people are the future and we love hearing stories about them taking it upon themselves to make a change (especially when it involves fixing!)
+Young people are the future, after all, and we love hearing stories about them taking it upon themselves to make a change (especially when it involves fixing!)

 Here are some inspirational youngsters who are doing their bit to make our world a better place!

 Jacob from Birmingham is possibly our youngest appliance fixer!
 He became interested in fixing from a young age and particularly enjoyed watching our how-to videos starring Matt!
 After learning this, we, of course, wanted to meet Jacob.
 So, we invited him to spend a day with Matt and the team at the eSpares HQ to learn (and teach us a thing or two) about fixing vacuums.
 Jacob got stuck in and had a fantastic day.
 It was really great to meet such an inspiring youngster.

 After Monte Scott’s mother damaged her car on a pothole, the 12-year-old decided to do something about it!
 Using dirt from his family’s back garden, Monte filled in all the potholes on his street in Michigan because he didn’t want anyone else to damage their cars.
 Monte didn’t even tell anyone what he was doing but someone saw him and posted it on social media.

 “That’s just the kind of kid he is.” said Monte’s mother, “When he sees there is a problem or a need and he thinks he can fix it, he will try and fix it.”

 Monte sounds like our kinda guy!

 If you’re speeding, you don’t want to come across Harry!
 After Harry Cannell’s cat, Trevor, was run over by a speeding car Harry became concerned about the number of cars that were continuing to speed.
 So, in a bid to stop this reckless behaviour, Harry stands at the bottom of his drive on his road in Mattishall, Norfolk, and scowls at cars that are driving above the speed limit!